Mayo Clinic Health Manager

 • Blames you for his or her violent behavior or tells you that you deserve it

-You may also be experiencing domestic violence if you're in a lesbian relationship with someone who:
+If you're in a same-sex relationship or if you're bisexual or transgender, you might also be experiencing abuse if you're in a relationship with someone who:

 • Threatens to tell friends, family, colleagues or community members your sexual orientation or gender identity

-• Tells you that authorities won't help a homosexual, bisexual or transgendered person
+• Tells you that authorities won't help you because of your sexuality or gender identity

 Break the cycle

-If you're in an abusive situation, you may recognize this pattern:
+If you're in an abusive situation, you might recognize this pattern:

 • Your abuser threatens violence.